Alfresco/docs-alfresco/search-services/1.4/config/index.md

 title: Overview
 ---

-Use the following information to configure Search and Insight Engine.
+Use the following information to configure Search Services.

-## Search and Insight Engine subsystem
+## Search Services subsystem

-There is a search subsystem and it can be used to connect to Search and Insight Engine (which is based on Solr 6).
+There is a search subsystem and it can be used to connect to Search Services (which is based on Solr 6).

-Just like all previous versions of Solr, the activation and configuration of the Search and Insight Engine subsystem can be done by using either the `alfresco-global.properties` file or the Admin Console (see [Configuring using the Admin Console](#configure-using-the-admin-console)).
+Just like all previous versions of Solr, the activation and configuration of the Search Services subsystem can be done by using either the `alfresco-global.properties` file or the Admin Console (see [Configuring using the Admin Console](#configure-using-the-admin-console)).

 If you haven't set the following Solr-related properties in the `TOMCAT_HOME>/shared/classes/alfresco-global.properties` file, add these: